How Much Does a Subpoena Cost?

 Factors Influencing the Cost of Issuing a Subpoena

-From jurisdiction and location to witness fees and documentation, several factors influence the cost of issuing a subpoena.
-Let’s explore some of the factors below:
+From jurisdiction and location to witness fees and documentation, there are various factors that influence the cost of issuing a subpoena.
+You need to understand these factors and how they affect the subpoena cost so you can make informed decisions.
+The factors include:

-Personal Delivery: This method involves physically serving the subpoena to the recipient.
-It requires you to hire a process server or a law enforcement agent to ensure compliance with legal procedures.
-Personal delivery is considered the most effective as the witness subpoenaed directly receives and acknowledges the order.
-However, it is relatively more costly than other methods, with an average cost of $50 – $150.
+- Personal Service: This method involves physically serving the subpoena to the recipient.
+You may need to hire a process server or a law enforcement agent to make sure the process service complies with the service rules in your jurisdiction.
+Personal service is considered the most effective as the witness subpoenaed directly receives the subpoena, making it easy to get proof of service.
+Personal service of subpoena costs an average cost of $50 – $150, relatively more costly than other methods.

 3. Travel and Accommodation